The SAM Center promotes academic advising as a shared responsibility with the student and are committed to helping each undergraduate student

-We aspire to provide advising leadership at all levels (institutional, regional, and national) and to set "best practice" standards for advising excellence regarding student learning, academic success, retention, and graduation.
+We aspire to provide advising leadership at all levels (institutional, regional, and national) and to embody advising excellence regarding student learning, academic success, retention, and graduation.

-Moreover, we are dedicated to upholding academic advising best practices as detailed by NACADA.
+We are dedicated to upholding academic advising practices as detailed by NACADA.
 We are committed to NACADA's mission to promote and support "quality academic advising in institutions of higher education to enhance the educational development of students" as well as its Core Values and follow the advising standards as outlined in the Council for the Advancement of Standards (CAS) in Higher Education.

 Values that Guide Academic Advising at SHSU

 - Advising merges career, personal, and academic exploration through academic planning, self-regulation, and proactive guidance focused on students' goals, interests, strengths, and values.

 - Advising depends on a robust program of advisor training with significant professional development and clear career options.